-Shakespeare in Delaware Park reaches over 40,000 audience members each season and is pleased to be celebrating 37 amazing years of high-quality professional theatre.
+Shakespeare in Delaware Park reaches over 40,000 audience members each season and is excited to be celebrating 41 incredible years of high-quality professional theatre.
 SDP is proud to remain as one of the largest FREE outdoor Shakespeare festivals in the county.
-RICHARD III runs June 21st – July 15th with A MIDSUMMER NIGHT’S DREAM on stage July 26th –August 19th.
+THE WINTER’S TALE runs June 23rd – July 17th with TAMING OF THE SHREW on stage July 28th –August 21st.
 Performances are held every evening (except Mondays) at 7:30 p.m.
-Shows take place on Shakespeare Hill in Delaware Park, next to Hoyt Lake behind the Rose Garden, off Lincoln Parkwaynear the Albright-Knox Art Gallery.
-Further information may be obtained at www.shakespeareindelawarepark.
+Shows take place on Shakespeare Hill in Delaware Park, next to Hoyt Lake behind the Rose Garden, off Lincoln Parkway near the Albright-Knox Art Gallery.

 SHAKESPEARE IN DELAWARE PARK ANNOUNCES